Athletics at the 1980 Summer Olympics – Men's shot put: Background

 This was the 19th appearance of the event, which is one of 12 athletics events to have been held at every Summer Olympics.
 Returning finalists from the 1976 Games were defending champion Udo Beyer of East Germany, bronze medalist Aleksandr Baryshnikov of the Soviet Union, sixth-place finisher Geoff Capes of Great Britain, and twelfth-place finisher Reijo Ståhlberg of Finland.
-During the 1970s, the East Germans and the Soviets had overtaken the United States as the top shot putters (the Americans had won 14 gold medals in 16 Games from 1896 to 1968, but had only a silver in 1972 and 1976), so the American-led boycott had little effect on the top contenders.
+During the 1970s, the East Germans and the Soviets had overtaken the United States as the top shot putters (the Americans had won 14 gold medals in 16 Games from 1896 to 1968, but had only a silver in 1972 and fourth place in 1976), so the American-led boycott had little effect on the top contenders.
 Beyer was the favorite, as the defending Olympic champion, 1978 European champion, and world record holder.

 Bulgaria made its debut in the men's shot put.
 Great Britain made its 13th appearance, most of any nation competing, though only third-most overall behind the United States (18 appearances, missing the competition for the first time) and Greece (14 appearances).